programminghistorian/ph-submissions/lessons/use-api-almost-without-coding-php.md

 # XAMPP installation
 Now, we have to set up a new environment.
 Please go to [XAMPP website](https://www.apachefriends.org/), download the software for your OS, and install it.
 XAMPP package has everything you need, so it should be pretty straightforward to install.
 The current version is 7.2.7 (July 2018).

-Download XAMPP from the website
+{% include figure.html filename="XAMPPwebsite.jpg" caption="Download XAMPP from the website" %}

 ## XAMPP and the first Go with PHP
 When your installation is complete, let’s get started.
 First, go to start menu and click XAMPP Control Panel.
 If you do not see a green highlight for Apache Module, please click the buttons to start Apache.
 Then, we can use them on our local machines.

-In Windows 10, start menu has XAMPP Control Panel
+{% include figure.html filename="XAMPPstart.jpg" caption="In Windows 10, start menu has XAMPP Control Panel" %}

-Click Start button for Apache Module, and it is started
+{% include figure.html filename="XAMPPcontrolpanel.jpg" caption="Click Start button for Apache Module, and it is started" %}

-Go to [http://localhost/dashboard](http://localhost/dashboard) in your browser to see if Apache is working
+{% include figure.html filename="XAMPPlocalhost.jpg" caption="Go to [http://localhost/dashboard](http://localhost/dashboard) in your browser to see if Apache is working" %}

-Optionally go to [http://localhost/dashboard/phpinfo.php](http://localhost/dashboard/phpinfo.php) in your browser to see if PHP is working (i.e. if you see this page)
+{% include figure.html filename="PHPinfo.jpg" caption="Optionally go to [http://localhost/dashboard/phpinfo.php](http://localhost/dashboard/phpinfo.php) in your browser to see if PHP is working (i.e. if you see this page)" %}

 If you see the screens like above, everything should be OK.
 Go to **htdocs** folder we created (shortcut is recommended to be created at the desktop).
 In this folder, we put all the files necessary to create a website.
 Right now there are only default files that XAMPP prepared for us, so let’s create a brand new PHP file.
 Inside the htdocs folder, right click and select create a new text file.
 After creating, rename the file to `helloworld.php`.
 Alternatively, you can always start your editor and save an empty file with the name, `helloworld.php`.

-Put all the files in htdocs folder (e.g. c:xampp->htdocs)
+{% include figure.html filename="HelloWorld.jpg" caption="Put all the files in htdocs folder (e.g. c:xampp->htdocs)" %}

 As you may have heard, it is developer’s tradition to display `“Hello World”` for the first code.
 Open the `helloworld.php` in your text editor, and please write (or copy and paste) the following and save it.